KenWesley-Author/README.md/README.md

 # Ken Wesley

-This repository contains ongoing intellectual work by Ken Wesley.
+This repository contains the ongoing intellectual work by Ken Wesley.

-The project is iterative.
-Concepts evolve, expand, and reorganize over time.

-This repository functions as a working archive rather than a finished system.